192005chandrakant/community-compass/README.md

-this is my costom readme.md
+this is my readme.md for community compass